 - Line the pastry with prosciutto slices so that the surface area is covered except for 1/2 to 1 inch around the edges.
-You can cover the prosciutto with parchment and roll with a rolling pin in order to get the slices to stick together.
+You can cover the prosciutto with parchment and roll it with a rolling pin to get the slices to stick together.

 - Spoon 1/2 of the mushroom mixture over the prosciutto slices.

 - Brush the Wellington pork tenderloin with Dijon mustard.

 - Place the tenderloin in the middle of the puff pastry and prosciutto.

 - Using a sharp knife, score the tenderloin to the middle of the meat.
 Use a wooden spoon to put the rest of the mushroom mixture into this cut.